rickzanussi/cryptobet/README.md

-PLEASE when you download the project from github, in your ubuntu change the cryptobet-master directoyr in cryptobet (For some reason, truffle dont recuild files with links to the neww directory. sure my few knowledge of github)
+PLEASE when you download the project from github, in your ubuntu change the cryptobet-master directoyr in cryptobet (For some reason, truffle dont rebuild files with links to the new directory. sure my few knowledge of github)

 ## Useful links